The Employment Law Review: India

 Adjudication of industrial disputes in India must pass through various stages and forums.
 At the root level, a dispute is brought before the conciliation officer to seek resolution.
 If the conciliation is successful, it is recorded in a written memorandum of settlement, which is binding on the parties.
 Otherwise, the dispute is referred by the appropriate government body to the labour court or the industrial tribunal or the national industrial tribunal, as the case may be.
 An award passed by the appropriate industrial court can be challenged before the concerned high court under its writ jurisdiction.
-The judgment of the concerned high court may later be challenged before the Supreme Court by filing a special leave petition.
+The judgment of the concerned high court may later be challenged before the Supreme Court by filing a petition for special leave.

-The relevant labour statutes in India are broadly categorised into two types, namely employer–employee relationships, and working conditions of employees.
+The relevant labour statutes in India are broadly categorised into two types, namely employer–employee relationships and working conditions of employees.

 Statutes such as the Industrial Disputes Act 1947 (IDA) and the Industrial Employment (Standing Orders) Act 1946 (IESOA) primarily deal with employer–employee relationships.
 Further, enactments, such as state-specific Shops and Commercial Establishments Acts (SEAs), the Factories Act 1948 (FA) and the Payment of Wages Act 1936, focus primarily on the working conditions of employees.
-Statutes such as the Employees' State Insurance Act 1948, the Employees' Provident Fund and Miscellaneous Provisions Act 1952 (EPFA), the Payment of Gratuity Act 1972, among others, govern the social security benefits paid to employees.
+Statutes such as the Employees' State Insurance Act 1948, the Employees' Provident Fund and Miscellaneous Provisions Act 1952, the Payment of Gratuity Act 1972, among others, govern the social security benefits paid to employees.

 The primary judicial bodies and government agencies responsible for enforcement of Indian employment laws are as follows: